Origins, Prophesies and the

 The Messenger

-is Maitreya Buddha.
+Maitreya Buddha.
 His mission is "to show the lost and ignorant the way home to the

 Eternal Mother".
 Several texts emphasize his importance as a teacher and a savior.
 He